tonethar/IGME-330-Master/notes/node-and-transpiling.md

 <hr>

 ## XI. <a id="section11"> Bundling and transpiling Project 1
-- Bundling and transpiling Project is a little bit trickier because it's a *multi-page app*
+- Bundling and transpiling Project 1 (*Web App of Awesomeness*) is a little bit trickier because it's a *multi-page app*
 - Which means 3 entry points - **app.js**, **community.js** and **favorites.js**
 - And 3 bundled output files - **app-bundle.js**, **community-bundle.js** and **favorites-bundle.js**
 - There's also the matter of the firebase library imports - there's no way to bring those in without using an `import` statement, which means we're not in 100% ES5 land anymore, Toto